anaoum/pico-jlink-template/README.md

 #### CLI Debugging

-The script at `tools/rp2040-debug` starts a JLinkGDBServer and connects using the GDB command-line interface.
+* The script at `tools/jlink-debug` starts a JLinkGDBServer and connects using the GDB command-line interface.
+* The script at `tools/jlink-rtt` starts a JLink session and connects a JLinkRTTClient for viewing.